zx80/flask-simple-auth/README.md

 Only authorizations are declared on the route with the mandatory ``authorize`` parameter.
 How these are checked is also set from the configuration.
-HTTP or JSON parameters are automatically converted to the expected type.
+HTTP or JSON parameters are automatically converted to the expected type, with features on par with [fastapi](https://fastapi.tiangolo.com/).

 Authentication and authorizations are provided to the framework with callback functions.
 For our example, we will need to retrieve the salted hashed password for a user,